Terrabrasilis/terrabrasilis-deter-sync-amz/client-api/php-client/README.md

 # Client API - deter-b-sync-data-client

-Using the PHP with cURL over DETER-B service API to create a client that synchronize data.
+Using the PHP with cURL over deter_amazonia_nb service API to create a client that synchronize data.
 Additionally, we implement one script to check status of synchronize process and send email to admin.

 **Full run environment was build in Docker.
 See env-php directory.**